Overview

 What is considered a competitive GPA for physio programs?

-For graduate-entry physio programs (master or doctor), anything above a 75% cGPA is considered competitive for most of our physiotherapy programs.
-If you have a cGPA of 70% or lower, we would not recommend applying.
+For graduate-entry physio programs (master or doctor), anything above a 3.1/4.0 cGPA is considered competitive for most of our physiotherapy programs.
+If you have a cGPA lower than 2.7/4.0, we don’t recommend applying.
+Visit our Eligibility page for competitive stats based on previous applications.

-For undergraduate-entry physio programs, most eligible candidates have a university degree with an overall average of approximately 85% – 95%, with studies in math, science, and English.
-Varies by university.
-Keep in mind entry is competitive and meeting minimum GPA requirements does not guarantee entry.
+For undergraduate-entry physio programs, eligible candidates have a high school diploma with an overall average of approximately 85% – 95%, with studies in math, science, and English but this may vary by university.
+Entry is competitive and meeting minimum GPA requirements does not guarantee entry.
+Candidates with more than 1 year of full-time university degree studies will be assessed based on university cGPA.